KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the error thrown if the data service returns a response code less than 200 or greater than 299, or the top-level element in the response is <error>.
 This class cannot be inherited.

-    throw [System.Data.Services.Client.DataServiceRequestException]::New("Represents the error thrown if the data service returns a response code less than 200 or greater than 299, or the top-level element in the response is <error>.
-This class cannot be inherited.")
+    throw [System.Data.Services.Client.DataServiceRequestException]::New('Represents the error thrown if the data service returns a response code less than 200 or greater than 299, or the top-level element in the response is <error>.
+This class cannot be inherited.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.Services.Client.DataServiceRequestException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.Services.Client.DataServiceRequestException.aspx)